ApplyBoard

 • Private medical insurance document

-• Cost: The IRP fee is can cost up to €300.
-You must pay by credit or debit card at the office.
+• Payment Method: You must pay by credit or debit card at the office.
 Cash is not accepted.

 The visit usually takes about 30 minutes.
 Here is what to expect: